In the early part of the 20th century, psychologist Fritz Heider began research in attribution theory.

 Using Lead Source data is ideal for organizations with limited channels and short sales cycles.

 In these cases it is not important what happens at the beginning, middle and end of the sales cycle.

 With a simple sales cycles, marketers identify the strongest lead generation channels, and these leads either quickly convert into customers or abandon the transaction.
-Prospects don’t progress through many channels before they convert and as a result, there are less touchpoints to track and less campaigns to monitor.
+Prospects don’t progress through many channels before they convert and as a result, there are fewer touchpoints to track and fewer campaigns to monitor.

 In contrast, Lead Source data becomes less helpful for B2B companies.
 Lead Source measures only the last channel before the conversion.

 The Lead Source is not inclusive of all the campaigns contacts were a part of during their journey through a B2B marketing funnel.

 In B2B, marketing campaigns that drive brand discovery and the numerous touchpoints prior to closing a deal (e.g. email marketing and PPC) are important for generating revenue.

 Despite being able to track every touchpoint and every interaction, getting that data connected inside a CRM is difficult.
 This is why we built Bizible.

 It’s even more difficult to align that data in time sequence to reflect the journey through the pipeline.

 Marketers who begin the job of getting data connected and aligned will be able to avoid the attribution error that is all too easy to make in day-to-day life, and in marketing.